 How do I arrange the message?

-You can arrange a congratulatory message through Sussan Ley MP’s office by:
+You can arrange a congratulatory message through Sussan Ley MP’s electorate office by:

-If you are applying for a message on behalf of a relative or friend who lives in another electorate, their local Federal Member will be notified so they can send a message too.
+If you are applying for a message on behalf of a relative or friend who lives in another part of the country their local federal member will be notified so they can send a message.

-You will need to provide supporting documentation such as birth certificates or marriage certificates.
+You will need to provide supporting documentation such as copies of a birth or marriage certificate.

-If these are not available you can provide a statutory declaration.
-Statutory declaration forms are available at any post office.
+If these are not available you can choose to fill out a statutory declaration form; available at any post office or you can download one here.

-Supporting documentation in the form of a statutory declaration can be posted or faxed to either the Albury office.
-Supporting documentation in original form such as birth certificates or marriage certificates must be hand delivered and will be copied for you.
+The supporting documentation (copies) can be posted to either electorate office.
+Supporting documentation in its original form, such as birth or marriage certificate, must be hand delivered and will be copied for you.
+This is to ensure original documents are not lost or damaged in transit.

-Where appropriate, your request to the Prime Minister will be passed on to the Governor-General and The Queen so you only have to make one application.
+Where appropriate, your request to the Prime Minister will be passed on to the Governor-General and The King, so you only have to make one application.

 When should I arrange the message?